ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 ifconfig <Netdev connected to VF> up
 ```

-Option 2: If we are unable to spawn VM's on top of the VF's, for this use case we can also leverage kernel network namespaces.
+Option 2: Use kernel network namespaces.

-Move each VF to a network namespace and assign IP addresses
+Move each VF to a network namespace and assign IP addresses:

 ```bash
 ip netns add VM0